0xghostpixel/microsampler-extractor/README.md

 - `` — Sample data block.
 This is the one you want.
 - `` — Sequence block.
 Not covered here, but lurking.

-If you’re hunting for audio: **follow the SmpDs**.
+If you're hunting for audio: **follow the SmpDs**.

 ## The Gotcha That Bit Everyone (Including Us)

 The audio *is* raw PCM… but:

-### 🧨 It’s **big‑endian** PCM inside the file.
+### 🧨 It's **big‑endian** PCM inside the file.

 ### 🎧 WAV files expect **little‑endian**.

-If you don’t swap the byte pairs before writing the WAV, the result is:
+If you don't swap the byte pairs before writing the WAV, the result is:

 - shrieking static
 - digital banshee noises
 - the sound of your soul leaving your body

 Swap bytes → music.
-Don’t swap → apocalypse.
+Don't swap → apocalypse.

 ## Sample Block Anatomy (SmpD)